jungletada/CDF-StarGAN/README.md

 ## Citation
-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please cite starganv2 paper:

 ```
 @inproceedings{choi2020starganv2,